eclipse-sumo/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 ## Using netedit

 We created the vehicle types and the vehicle flows "by hand", by writing the definitions down into a XML file, however these manipulations can directly be made (and visualized) in netedit!
-In order to achieve this, you need to select the "Demand" mode rather than the "Network" mode that you used to create the network above.
-For creating a new vehicle type use the "Create type mode".
+In order to achieve this, you need to select the "Demand" supermode (<kbd>F3</kbd>) rather than the "Network" (<kbd>F2</kbd>) supermode that you used to create the network above.
+For creating a new vehicle type use the "Create type mode" (<kbd>T</kbd>).
 You can modify the main parameters directly in the left panel, other parameters can be modified after clicking "Open attributes editor", as shown here:

 <img src="../images/sumolympics_netedit_5.png" width="1000"/>

-Now concerning the creation of motorized flows, you need to use the "Create vehicle mode".
+Now concerning the creation of motorized flows, you need to use the "Create vehicle mode" (<kbd>V</kbd>).
 Then at the top of the left panel, you can create an individual vehicle or a flow, with different options.
 There select "flow (from-to edges)".
 You can then use a particular vehicle type, change the `departPos` attribute and the number of vehicles you want.
 Then select the start and end edges directly on the network and when everything has been set, click on "Finish route creation" on the left panel to create the route and the flow.

 <img src="../images/sumolympics_netedit_6.png" width="1000"/>

 The cyan color is used to represent the start edge whereas the light green color is used for the chosen end edge.
 A small vehicle will be added at the starting position of the flow to materialize it inside the GUI.
 You can also check that the flow was created by using "Locate > Vehicles" of the netedit main menu.
 Person flows are created in a similar manner, but you need to use the dedicated "Create person mode" instead.

+Finally, save the demand file as `sumolympics.rou.xml` by pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>D</kbd>, or using `File` > `Demand Elements` > `Save Demand Elements`

-## A first simulation
+# A first simulation

-Finally, to prepare the simulation, create a SUMO configuration file (name it `sumolympics.sumocfg`):
+In order to run a simulation, we need a SUMO configuration file.
+This is a file ending in .sumocfg, that specifies the network and demand files to be used in the simulation, among with other options and additional files.
+You can create / save a sumoconfig directly from netedit, by pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>S</kbd>, or going to `File` > `Sumo Config` > `Save Sumo config`.
+Save it as `sumolympics.sumocfg`.

+For this example, we need to specify a different lateral resolution than the default for the simulation (a value corresponding to the sub-lane width in meters to achieve a more realistic behavior of bicyclists utilizing the whole lane width to overtake each other - see [Sublane Model](../Simulation/SublaneModel.md) and [Bicycle simulation](../Simulation/Bicycles.md)).
+In netedit, go to `Processing` > `Sumo options` (or <kbd>Shift</kbd> + <kbd>F10</kbd>) and search for `lateral-resolution` in the new dialog.
+Change the value from the default -1 (meaning that all vehicles should drive at the center of their lane) to 1.

+---

+It is also possible to manually define the config file.
+Just create a xml text file (saved as `sumolympics.sumocfg`), with the following content:

 ```xml
 <configuration>